Beyond the classroom

 Rivers and valleys fieldtrip, Kinder (Year 9)

 Each year, Kinder conduct a number of investigations of rivers in the Peak District, comparing and contrasting cross sections of the rivers, sediment samples and flow rates.
-Back in the classroom, the results are fundamental to ongoing the study of the river terrain as well as development of mathematics skills.
+Back in the classroom, the results are fundamental to ongoing the study of the river terrain.
+Data is analysed and evaluated in a cross-curricular project in geography and mathematics.

 The Camino de Santiago (Way of St James), is recognised globally as a significant spiritual and religious pilgrimage and is walked by hundreds of thousands of Christian pilgrims each year – as well as many others simply seeking the challenge and camaraderie of completing a renowned hike across beautiful countryside.
 At the end of the Summer Term, pupils in Kinder are set the challenge of walking the final 115 kilometres from Sarria to the Cathedral of Santiago de Compostela in beautiful Galicia, North West Spain, where the shrine of the apostle Saint James is located.
 Pupils carry a pilgrimage passport, gathering stamps at key points along the way, Having walked over 100 kilometres, they are then eligible for the compostela, a certificate of accomplishment which is collected from the Pilgrim’s Office in Santiago.